elektronstudio/docs/README.md

 > You can set up your own experimentation space to use any kind of indentifier in the URL, for example:
 > https://elektron.live/mysecretspace

-## 2. Experimental 3D homepage for elektron.live
+## 2. 3D homepage for elektron.live, experimental

 ### First prototype